Accounting for Repurchase Agreements under ASC 860

 Amounts recognized as payables under repurchase agreements and amounts recognized as receivables under repurchase agreements may be offset in the balance sheet, but only if all of the criteria found in ASC 210-20-45-11 are met.

-U.S. GAAP for banks
+U.S. GAAP training for banks

 About GAAP Dynamics